djstrong/nlp-database-read-performance/README.md

 * Dropping disk buffer command is questionable.
 * Documents in Mongo are smaller (less fields).

 Mongo performance is comparable to Rod.
-Mongo is better in random access.
+Mongo is better in random access or indexing.
 ORM for Mongo can be worse twice times than Rod.